BostonGlobe/generator-globeproject/app/templates/_README.md

 # <%= _.slugify(projectName) %>

 This project was generated with [generator-globeproject](https://github.com/BostonGlobe/generator-globeproject).
-Consults its [README](https://github.com/BostonGlobe/generator-globeproject) for more information.
+Consult its [README](https://github.com/BostonGlobe/generator-globeproject) for more information.

 Please note: do not reproduce Boston Globe logos or fonts without written permission.